tspascoal/whack-a-branch/README.md

 See the App configuration section for more information about the parameters.

+> Protected branches are not deleted, even if they fall within the deletion criteria.

 ## Contributing

 If you have suggestions for how whack-a-branch could be improved, or want to report a bug, open an issue!
 We'd love all and any contributions.